BerkeleyLab/upcxx/docs/ccs-rpc.md

 will fail.

 Duplicate code segments are also a problem for UPC++ acquiring unique hashes.
-This is a known occurrance with small libraries that return different constants.
+This is a known occurrence with small libraries that return different constants.
 Because the constants are located in a different code segment, the executable segment can be identical if the number of functions is the same.
 `-Wl,--build-id` can be used to provide UPC++ with unique hashes.